 So how do I know if my child needs speech or language therapy?

-While every child is of course unique and develops at their own pace, the following is a list of common difficulties that are often an indicator of a speech or language problem:
+Every child is unique and develops at their own pace.
+However, the following is a list of common difficulties and struggles that often indicate a speech or language problem.

 - Using tenses (past, present, future) incorrectly